Skip to content

 July 6, 2012 Philip Thompsonaccents, deep in the weeds, questions, roots, standard language ideology

 I want to share with you a short series of long e-mails between Erik Singer and me on the subject of how to deal with the desire of students to learn some form of “General American.”
-Erik began the […]
+Erik began the discussion with a thoughtful and thought-provoking e-mail to Phil and […]

 Read more